NeuroCoderZ/holograms.media/holograph/intellectual_mining/resource_contribution_scheme.md

 ## Types of Contributed Resources

 1.  **Distributed Tria Training:**
-    *   **Resource:** GPU/CPU cycles for training specific Tria bot models or parts of the LearningBot's AZR process.
+    *   **Resource:** GPU/CPU cycles for training specific Tria agent models or parts of the LearningBot's AZR process.
     *   **Measurement:** Proof-of-Computation (e.g., verifiable completion of training tasks assigned by a coordinator).
     *   **Verification:** Results of training tasks (e.g., model improvements) validated by the LearningBot or a specialized oracle.